-Write a compelling subject line.
-Influencers just do not have time to read every single letter; they will most likely skim through subject lines and only open emails with catchy ones.
+Write a compelling subject or intro.
+Influencers just do not have time to read every single message; they will most likely skim through subject lines and only open messages with catchy ones.
 So don’t use lame subject lines like “Hello!” or “Can I have 30 seconds of your time?”.

-Your subject line also shouldn’t make your email look like those spammy ones sent by automated services, like “Invitation to join our program.”
+Your subject line also shouldn’t make your email or message look like those spammy ones sent by automated services, like “Invitation to join our program.”
 Also, try to avoid using words like “free,” “giveaway,” and so on.
 Emails that contain these words in their subject lines might be blocked by spam filters.
-A perfect subject line immediately tells the reader what the email is about, for example: “Would appreciate your opinion on my article” or “We’d love to include your comment, Mark!”
+A perfect subject line or opening line immediately tells the reader what the message is about, for example: “Would appreciate your opinion on my article” or “We’d love to include your comment, Mark!”

-Make your email easy to read.
-Making an influencer wade through a vague, lengthy letter is surefire way to get ignored.
+- Make your message easy to read: Making an influencer wade through a vague, lengthy letter is surefire way to get ignored.
 So make your message as short as possible (about 100-120 words) and crystal clear.

-Mention things you have in common.
-It’ll help you break the ice and make your email sound more personal.
+- Mention things you have in common: It’ll help you break the ice and make your message sound more personal.
 Do thorough research of the influencer’s past writings, speeches, and shares with the help of tools like BuzzSumo.
-And of course, use their name—do not begin your email with “Hi!”
+And of course, use their name—do not begin your message with “Hi!”
 If you are going to build a relationship with the person, you’re supposed to at least know their name, right?